 The audit committee prepares a number of issues for consideration by the Board and thereby supports the Board in its endeavors to fulfil its responsibilities within the areas of auditing and internal control and with assuring the quality of DDM's financial reporting.
 The audit committee meets on a regular basis.
-The audit committee comprised Fredrik Waker (Chair), Torgny Hellström and Manuel Vogel until 28 June 2016, when Dovile Burgiene replaced Torgny Hellström.
+The audit committee was comprised of Fredrik Waker (Chair), Manuel Vogel and Dovilė Burgienė until 31 May 2017, when Dovilė was replaced by Andreas Tuczka, who was replaced by Torgny Hellström on 11 September 2017.
 The committee's meetings are also attended by DDM's CFO.
-The committee held three meetings in 2016.
-Special attention was paid in 2016 to the auditors' reviews, internal controls, the acquisitions in Hungary and the procurement of audit services.
+The committee held seven meetings during the year.
+Special attention was paid in 2017 to the auditors' reviews, internal controls, the acquisitions in the year and financing.